Nathaniel Motte: Early life and education

 In addition to co-writing and producing, Motte also composes for film, television, and video games.
-He scored a short movie in 2007 called Uberts (a French Film).
+He scored a short movie in 2007 called Uberts (a French film).
+He also scored music for the video game, The Crew in 2014.
+In 2019, Motte co-wrote and produced the tracks "Oakland Nights" and "Feed the Beast" for the short movie, The Unauthorized Bash Brothers Experience created by The Lonely Island.
+He scored music for the 2022 film, Chip 'n Dale: Rescue Rangers.

-3OH!3's fourth studio album, Night Sports, was released by Fueled By Ramen on May 13, 2016.
+Personal life

 On July 11, 2016, Motte announced on Instagram that he had proposed to his longtime girlfriend, TV host Liz Trinnear, on July 7, 2016.
 A year later on July 7, 2017, they got married on Flagstaff Mountain in Boulder, Colorado.
 In January 2023, it was announced Trinnear and Motte were expecting their first child.
+On May 9, 2023, Trinnear and Motte announced the birth of their daughter named Nico Iris Motte.